I think half the country has this little flu bug that's going around.

 Don't get me wrong.

-But I think it's a little bit overdone that guys are these ogres in these houses and that women are are saintly.
+But I think it's a little bit overdone that guys are these ogres in these houses and that women are saintly.

-My wife is saintly because well, I live with her, so therefore a happy wife is a happy life, but it can be overdone.
+My wife is saintly because, well, I live with her, so therefore a happy wife is a happy life, but it can be overdone.

 Anyway, Hillary in Ohio.